 Then comes a difficult decision: on what do you default?
 If the money isn’t there, it isn’t there.
 Wishing it was there won’t make it appear out of thin air.
 If you’ve already sold stuff, taken on a second job, cut your spending, and spoken to your creditors, there may be a limit to what else you can do.

 If you have gotten to a point where you simply cannot pay all of your bills, check out this article, How to Survive When You Can’t Pay Your Bills.
 It’s a terrible, scary, and humbling place to be.
 I know because I’ve been there, too.
+You can get my book about surviving poverty absolutely free here.

 Hopefully, speaking to your creditors will help you buy enough time to get through this crisis.
 I wish you the very best of luck during this difficult period.